SCMI Comms Partition

 To use the SCMI Comms partition, a platform must supply an interface library

-implementations of all of the functions declared in scmi_hal.h
+implementations of all of the functions declared in scmi_hal.h.
+It must also

 also implement that IRQ’s handler function to route the request to the SCMI